The Clear Edge

 • Product waits on customer feedback

-Magnus audits team workflows for 2 weeks.
-Tracks every project from idea to deployment.
-Measures time spent working vs. time spent waiting.
+Magnus audits team workflows for 2 weeks, tracking every project from idea to deployment and measuring how much time is spent working versus waiting.

 The data: